+FIGURE 72 The orbit around a central body in general relativity.

-Ref.
-161 The first measurement was published in 1968, and directly confirmed the prediction of general relativity within experimental errors.
-All subsequent tests of the same type, such as the one shown in Figure 69, have also confirmed the prediction within experimental errors, which nowadays are of the order of one part in a thousand.
-The delay has also Been measured in binary pulsars, as there are a few such systems in the sky for which the line of sight lies almost precisely in the orbital plane.
+errors, which nowadays are of the order of one part in a thousand.
+The delay has also been measured in binary pulsars, as there are a few such systems in the sky for which the line of sight lies almost precisely in the orbital plane.